 - White Mug

 - Contact Paper, Vinyl, or Stickers

 I had a couple of white mugs to use and used my Cricut Explore™ to cut my heart image, but you could use a heart shaped sticker or cut your own using any self adhesive paper like Contact Paper.

-- After the first color was dry, I took my second color and filled in.
+- After the first color is dry, take the second color and filled in.

-The Sharpie Paint Pens dried much faster, where as the Elmer's Painters Markers took about 5 to 10 minutes.
+- The Sharpie Paint Pens dried much faster, whereas Elmer's Painters Markers took about 5 to 10 minutes.
 The Elmer's Paint Markers bring a little texture, but the Sharpie does not.